easttennesseecc-star/Q-Top-Dog-IDE/LAUNCHER_VISUAL_GUIDE.md

 ## 🎓 COMMON QUESTIONS

 **Q: Do I need to install anything?**
 A: No!
-Q-IDE.bat handles everything.
+Top Dog.bat handles everything.
 Just double-click!

-**Q: Where does Q-IDE run?**
+**Q: Where does Top Dog run?**
 A: Locally on your computer.
 Backend on localhost:8000, Frontend on localhost:1431

 **Q: Can I close the server windows?**
-A: Not while using Q-IDE.
+A: Not while using Top Dog.
 They run the application.
 You can minimize them.

-**Q: How do I stop Q-IDE?**
+**Q: How do I stop Top Dog?**
 A: Close the backend and frontend windows.
 Or close your browser tab.

 **Q: Can I run multiple instances?**